curegit/line-sticker-downloader/README.md

   `php download.php 1234`

-- Download ID 1111111 stickers as `one.zip` in working directory
+- Download ID 1111111 stickers as `one.zip` in the working directory

   `php download.php 1111111 one.zip`